Do You Know Your Skin Type?

 Racial Limitations of The Fitzpatrick Skin Type Method

 Stats Canada has shown an 18% increase in those who identify as visible minorities between the 2016 and 2019 census period.
 As racial and ethnic distinctions continue to be blurred attempts to include all non-white skin types under the banner of skin of colour becomes increasingly problematic.

 The full number of skin colours is really an unknown, probably infinite, and impossible to catalogue without reaching every single human in the world population.
-As can be shown in the work of Brazilian artist Angelica Dass, her “Humanae” project shows increasingly distinct skin colour types.
-Due to constant demographic changes and the limits of the Fitzpatrick Skin Type (“FST”) model we must account for more skin types.
+As shown in the work of Brazilian artist Angelica Dass, her “Humanae” project shows increasingly distinct skin colour types.
+Due to constant demographic changes and the limits of the Fitzpatrick Skin Type (“FST”) model, we must account for more skin types.

 Angelica’s page has identified 250 different Pantones.
 This is increasingly important for the safe and effective delivery of skin care, and cosmetic products and treatments.

-As a pigmentation and skincare service provider our mind is always on delivering the correct product or service to our clients and the (mis)use of FST may fail to adequately service clients.
+As a pigmentation and skincare service provider, our mind is always on delivering the correct product or service to our clients, and the (mis)use of FST may fail to adequately service clients.

-MDEdge reports in their survey that between 1/3 and half of of academic dermatologists and dermatologist trainees rely on FST to describe skin colour.
+MDEdge reports in their survey that between 1/3 and half of academic dermatologists and dermatologist trainees rely on FST to describe skin colour.